I read Sapiens at the beginning of this year after hearing it was recommended by Barack Obama.

 And let’s be real…

 The subtitle A Brief History of Humankind makes it sound like another boring history book – let’s talk about Mesopotamia, again.
 However, in reality this book is far from boring.

-Harari, who’s a vegan, a heavy meditator and who has a quick answer to questions that would leave me (or virtually anyone else) scratching their head and drooling, explains things about human life and history that should be obvious…
+Harari, who’s a vegan, a heavy meditator and who seems to have a quick answer to questions that would leave me (or virtually anyone else) scratching their head and drooling, explains things about human life and history that should be obvious…

 But that nobody ever talks about.